 Extract from the Paris Pledge, 8 March 2017-

 The International Fund for Survivors of Conflict-Related Sexual Violence builds on the work of Dr Denis Mukwege and Nadia Murad.
-The goal is to enable survivors of conflict-related sexual violence to have access to compensation and reparations and to help them to reintegrate society.
-Dr Denis Mukwege and Nadia Murad lead the initiative in close collaboration and consultation with other public-sector, private-sector and civil society stakeholders.
+It aims to provide survivors of conflict-related sexual violence with compensation and reparations and help them reintegrate into society.
+Dr Denis Mukwege and Nadia Murad lead the initiative in close collaboration and liaison with other public, private and civil society stakeholders.
 France has announced that it will be contributing €6.2 million to this Fund between 2020 and 2022.

 Dr Denis Mukwege is a Congolese gynaecologist specialized in treating women who are victims of rape and sexual violence committed by armed rebels.

 Nadia Murad is a member of the Yezidi minority in Northern Iraq.
-In 2014, she survived the brutal attack by Islamic State on her home village.
+In 2014, she survived the brutal attack by Daesh on her village.